UEk/mqttPublishExample/README.md

 The settings are configured for [IBM Bluemix IoT](http://www.ibm.com/cloud-computing/bluemix/internet-of-things/), but the sketch should be general enough to use with other MQTT brokers (but may require some modifications).
 This is an alternative to the [sample sketches from IBM](https://github.com/ibm-messaging/iot-arduino), providing similar functionality.
 This sketch uses a different MQTT library, has a smaller footprint, and can also run on Arduino Due.

+Look at [HiveMQ's MQTT Essentials](http://www.hivemq.com/mqtt-essentials/) for a thorough introduction.

 Features
 ------
 - Connects an Arduino card as a registered device to an MQTT broker, in particular the IBM Bluemix IoT platform